 The template starts with a verbal overview of the external systems and a graphical overview in form of a context diagram.
-It is similar to the context diagram in the background section of the template, but it will usually contain more details, for instance the system codes F1, F2 . . .
+It is similar to the context diagram in section A1, but will usually contain more details, for instance the system codes F1, F2 . . .